henryzhu-dev/HDownloadApplication/README.md

 ## License
 -------
-BSD, part MIT and Apache 2.0.
-See the [LICENSE][16] file for details.
+The Apache License, Version 2.0.
+See the [LICENSE][http://www.apache.org/licenses/LICENSE-2.0.txt] for details.

 end